Zero forcing irredundant sets: Introduction

 Let $G$ be a graph.
-A nonempty set $F\subseteq V(G)$ is a \emph{fort} if for all $v\in V(G)\setminus F$, $|F\cap N(v)|\ne 1$.
+A nonempty set $F\subseteq V(G)$ is a \emph{fort} if for all $v\in V(G)\setminus F$, $|F\cap N(v)|\ne 1$ where $N(v)$ denotes the set of neighbors of $v$.
 Note that $V(G)$ is a fort (vacuously) and in a connected graph of order at least two, a fort must contain at least two vertices.
 Forts present obstructions to zero forcing: Given a set $B$ of blue vertices, some vertex in $B$ can perform a force in $G$ if and only if $V(G)\setminus B$ is not a fort.
+This equivalence, stated in the next theorem, was first noted by Brimkov, Fast and Hicks in \cite{BFH19}.